The Aces of Razgriz

 Prologue: My name is Antonio "Blaze" Castillo

 I couldn't believe what was happening.
-I could do nothing but cry as I watch that plane release his bombs on the spectator stands where my parents were.
-Everything just seemed to slow down as I collapsed on my knees staring at the flames that engulfed all those people.
+I could do nothing but cry as I watched the pilot of that plane release his bombs on the spectator stands where my parents were.
+Everything just seemed to slow down as I collapsed on my knees, staring at the flames that engulfed all those people.
 I looked up to see the pilot circle low overhead.
 I couldn't see his face because of his helmet and oxygen mask, but I could see his eyes.
 Those piercing, green, smiling eyes… I'll never forget that day

 "Antonio?
 Antonio, are you okay," asked my mother.